 - The World – representing the roundness of our existence, the world symbolizes the unending movement of life.

-Custom Tarot Reading: 4 Major Jungian Archetypes
+Improve Your Tarot Reading with a Custom Pattern: 4 Major Jungian Archetypes

 Generally, the idea is to draw 4 cards from the deck of Major Arcana cards.
 With each card being interpreted in conjunction with their respective Jungian archetypal values, you’ll get a deeper insight into yourself.